 - Relaunch Google Chrome and close it again.

 Clean Your Temporary Files

-- Press start and search after %localappdata% and press Enter.
+- Press start, search after %localappdata% and press Enter.

 - Open the Temp folder.

 - Press CTRL + A to select all files in the folder.

 - Press the Delete button on your keyboard to delete these temporary files.
 Skip the ones it can’t delete.

 You can also use CCleaner – the free version will do the trick.

 Now restart your PC to ensure that your PC and Shadow of the Tomb Raider is well optimized.